Wrexham Library: Description

 The library is said to be the most visited library in North Wales, with over 100,000 in-person and digital visitors visiting the library each year.
 In 2022, it hosted 479 events that had at least 8,000 visitors.

 Installed in 2000, on one of its outside walls, there is a tile mural, the "Millennium Mural", containing imagery of the Acton Four Dogs, Gresford church stained glass, and example's of Wrexham's industrial architecture.
 Its installation involved over 1,000 children from eight Wrexham schools, working with artist Penny Hampson.

+Archives

+Since 2024, the library is home to the Wrexham Archives and Local Studies, or simply the Wrexham Archives (previously the A.N.
+Palmer Centre for Local Studies and Archives) which holds the archives for the city of Wrexham.
+The archives were previously held at County Buildings on Regent Street, and it is run by Wrexham County Borough Council as part of its Wrexham Archives and Local Studies Service.
+The archival centre was initially named after local Wrexham historian Alfred Neobard Palmer when it was opened in 2002 in County Buildings, as part of Wrexham County Borough Museum.
+Following re-development of the museum to include Welsh football heritage, the archives moved to the library.